 Student Onboarding and Ongoing Education Guide

-The State University of New York and MVCC believe that Title IX training and education cannot be accomplished via a single day or a single method of training.
-MVCC will continue to educate all new and current students using a variety of best practices aimed at educating the entire college community.
+The State University of New York and MVCC believe that sexual violence prevention training and education cannot be accomplished via a single day or a single method of training.
+MVCC will continue to educate all new and current students using a variety of best practices aimed at educating the entire college community in a way that decreases violence and maintaining a culture where sexual assault and acts of violence are not tolerated.

-- The College prohibits sex-based discrimination and harassment, and will offer resources to any reporters of such violations while taking administrative and conduct action regarding any accused individual within the jurisdiction of the institution.
+- The College prohibits sexual harassment, including sexual violence, domestic violence, dating violence, stalking, other violence or threats of violence, and will offer resources to any reporters of such violence while taking administrative and conduct action regarding any accused individual within the jurisdiction of the institution.

-- The role of the Title IX Coordinators, Public Safety Department, and other relevant offices that address Title IX violation prevention and response.
+- The role of the Title IX Coordinators, Public Safety Department, and other relevant offices that address violence prevention and response.

 - Awareness of violence, its impact on reporters and their friends and family, and its long-term impact.

-- The Students’ Bill of Rights and Title IX Policy, including:
+- The Students’ Bill of Rights and Sexual Violence Response Policy, including:

-- How to report Title IX violations and other crimes confidentially, and/or to College officials, public safety, and local law enforcement.
+- How to report sexual violence and other crimes confidentially, and/or to College officials, public safety, and local law enforcement.

 - How to obtain services and support.